Deep-Symmetry/beat-link/CONTRIBUTING.md

 Once you have something working you’d like to share, you can open a [pull request][pulls].

-Or if you simply have an idea, or something that you wish worked differently, feel free to discuss it on the [Beat Link Trigger Zulip channel][zulip], and if directed to do so by the community there, open an [issue][issues].
+Or if you simply have an idea, or something that you wish worked differently, feel free to discuss it in the [Beat Link Trigger Zulip channel][zulip], and if directed to do so by the community there, open an [issue][issues].

 ## Maintainers